Preserving the cultures of Native Americans indigenous to Texas and northern Mexico and maintaining our covenant with sacred sites.

 Our organization is listed in the prestigious Texas Commission on the Arts Touring Roster.
 Support may be available to assist with our performance fees through the Arts Respond Performance Support grant application.
 For funding information visit Texas Commission on the Arts.
 Below are their Quarterly Deadlines for applications.

 Please contact us to arrange one or more of the following performances and for a Press Kit to help your publicity efforts.
-(Sample Press Kit)
+(Press Kit)

 Artists & Groups